AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/007-dinner-decision.md

 Benji laughed breaking the silence.
 "I was just leaving."
 He said as he slipped between me and the wall and headed for the elevator.

 The elevator dinged and I heard them slide closed and Alex and I hadn't said a thing or moved, we only stared at each other.
-I broke our gaze and pused the flowers and wine at Alex.
+I broke our gaze and pushed the flowers and wine at Alex.
 I stared at his chest, not the floor.
 He didn't like when I went submissive but the silence and the staring made me uncomfortable.

 Alex asked, "What are you doing here?"
 It wasn't a pleasant tone and I wanted to shriek away from it.
 He was angry.